williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 18 March 2025
+* "*Competition is the law of the jungle, but cooperation is the law of civilisation.*" - Peter Kropotkin

 ## 17 March 2025
 * What [St. Patrick](https://www.linkedin.com/posts/williammilisic_stpatricksday-europe-resilience-activity-7307494269089378304-WGvE) can teach modern day Europe.